Brabow/New_MoulPack/README.md

 - The modlist when a player joins is hidden
 - A pop up shows the missing mods and incompatibilities when trying to join a lobby if there are any

+## Expect features to be added or modified as tests are conducted, report any issue on the [github page](https://github.com/Brabow/New_MoulPack) and don't forget to update

 # [Fonctionnalités du New Moulpack 1.0.0]
 ### Ce modpack ne contient pas de traduction